 Some Keenetic devices have USB ports, which can connect external USB HDD and SSD drives with USB interface for network access to data and launching and autonomous operation of the built-in Transmission BitTorrent client.
 You can make a Keenetic router responsible for downloading and distributing torrents 24 hours a day, without burdening your computers or, moreover, tablets and smartphones with this task.
 You can manage your tasks both from your home network and via the Internet.
-You can use the Transmission web interface, Transmission Remote program or Keenetic mobile app.
+You can use the Transmission web interface, Transmission Remote program or Keenetic mobile app (for Android, as iOS does not have the option to work with the built-in Transmission BitTorrent client).

 To operate the built-in Transmission BitTorrent client, the system component 'Download Station' must be installed in your Keenetic.
 You can do it on the 'General system settings' page in the 'Updates and component options' section by clicking on the 'Component options.'